warbacon/zunder-zsh/README.md

 ## Getting started
 ### Dependencies:
 You **must install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal** to see all the icons correctly.
-Alternatively, just install [icons-in-terminal](https://github.com/sebastiencs/icons-in-terminal) to use your favourite font.
+Alternatively, just install [icons-in-terminal](https://github.com/sebastiencs/icons-in-terminal) to use your favorite font.
 On **Android**, you can install [Termux:Styling](https://f-droid.org/es/packages/com.termux.styling) and use for example Fira Code.

 The following packages are needed to get everything working as intended: